When a loved one dies because of the negligence of a person or a medical professional, a wrongful death may have occurred.

 The main cause of wrongful death among those younger than thirty-five is automobile collisions.
 The second-largest cause of wrongful death, particularly among senior citizens, is medical malpractice.

-The remainder of the primary causes of wrongful deaths include:
+Other primary causes of Los Angeles wrongful death claims include:

 When making a determination of the damages to be awarded in a wrongful death lawsuit, the court will consider:

 Medical and funeral expenses may be reimbursed to the person bringing the wrongful death suit or to the estate.
 If there are multiple heirs to the wrongful death settlement and those heirs are unable to determine how to divide the money, the Court will divide it as it sees fit.